 We strongly encourage our readers to join us in our mission.
 If you know of a news, academic or literary source that relates to one of our stories, tell us about it.
 If there is a story of interest that hasn’t received coverage or documented facts we are missing, let us know!
 Consider yourself the media watchdog for the media watchdog.

-We are a young organization.
-We need readers, supporters and citizens passionate about strong investigative journalism.
-Show us your support by clicking here.
+We are a non-profit organization.
+We need readers, supporters and citizens passionate about and committed to strong investigative journalism.
+Please consider a donation to help us produce the next story.